History of the Town of Harlow

 Creation of this website would have been impossible without the expertise, generosity and enthusiastic support of Mr. David Devine, former Local History Officer at the Museum of Harlow.
 He has been patiently answering my questions and providing me with maps and photographs since the first time I taught at the Harlow Campus in 1986.

-The revision of the website during my sabbatical leave in 2010-2011, a second revision in 2016-2017, and the one now nearing completion in 2019 were undertaken under the tutelage of David Pippy, Online Student Recruitment Coordinator in the Office of the Registrar, Memorial University of Newfoundland.
+The revision of the website during my sabbatical leave in 2010-2011, a second revision in 2016-2017, and a third in 2019-2020 were undertaken under the tutelage of David Pippy, Online Student Recruitment Coordinator in the Office of Student Recruitment, Memorial University of Newfoundland.
 His willingness to devote hours of his personal time to what must have seemed the impossible task of teaching me how to use SiteBuilder surpasses understanding.